ibrahimshaabann/GraduationProject/README.md

 - Reported content is reviewed by content moderators.
 - Action is taken to address violations, including content removal and user warnings.

-## Image Hashing

-- Image hashing techniques are employed for duplicate detection.
-- Hash values are generated for images and used to compare uploaded content with existing content.
-- Identical copies of images are detected based on hash matches.

 ## Secure Storage